cryptoapi-project/cryptoapi-swift/Examples/Bitcoin/CryptoApiLib_CoreBitcoin/README.md

 }
 ```

+### Create Transaction
 CryptoAPI allows you to send raw transactions, but before that you need to prepare it.
+As a result, you will get a transaction ready to be sent to the network.
-`Creating and sending a transaction` is as follows:
+`Creating a transaction` is as follows:
 ```swift
 // prepare values for transaction let outputs = mapOutputsResponse(model: responseOutputs!)